infinum/android-handbook/Testing.md

 }
 ```

-Notice that these tests don't just test the *happy path*, they also test edge cases, in which the input isn't completely numeric or of the required length.
+Notice that these tests don't just test the *happy path*.
+They also test edge cases, in which the input isn't completely numeric or of the required length.

 ### Libraries